 - Avoid your asthma triggers like dust mites and tobacco smoke.
 Also, take steps to help yourself cope with stress and anxiety as strong emotions can trigger an asthma attack.
-As more cases of COVID-19 are discovered, and our communities take action to combat the spread of disease, it is natural for some people to feel concerned or stressed.
+As more cases of COVID-19 are discovered, and our communities take action to combat the spread of the disease, it is natural for some people to feel concerned or stressed.

 It is also essential to clean and disinfect objects you or your family touch frequently.
 If possible, have someone who doesn’t have asthma do the cleaning and disinfecting.
 When they use cleaning and disinfecting products, have them:

 - Make sure that people with asthma are not in the room.

 - Open windows or doors and use a fan that blows air outdoors.